This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Eliminate expenses that are not necessary.

-• Find an activity that helps you relax as a hobby that you enjoy or put together puzzles to disconnect for a while.
+• Find an activity that helps you relax, such as a hobby that you enjoy, or create brain teasers to disconnect for a while.

-• Drink green tea for its high content of theanine amino acid that helps you relax.
+• Drink green tea for its high content of the amino acid theanine, which helps you relax.

 • Start practicing yoga and meditation.

-If you still can't reduce your stress levels, I recommend you buy our ebook Stress and the immune system: A complete guide to control it that will keep you away from diseases.
+If you still can't reduce your stress levels, I recommend purchasing our ebook Stress and the immune system: A complete guide to controlling it that will keep you away from diseases.

 To eliminate sugar and processed foods:

 • I know that it is impossible to change your eating habits overnight.
-Before cutting them out, I recommend starting to incorporate vegetables and increase your protein intake to feel full and avoid eating extra calories.
+Before eliminating them, I recommend you start incorporating vegetables and increase your protein intake to feel satisfied and avoid eating extra calories.

 • You can try intermittent fasting.
-If you need help getting started, check out our Quick Guide to Intermittent Fasting and the safest and most delicious way to break it.
+If you need help getting started, check out our Quick Guide to Intermittent Fasting and the Safest, Delicious Way to Break It.

-• Take action and start moving the skeleton.
+• Take action and start moving your skeleton.
 You don't have to go to the gym to take the first step.

 • Start doing exercises at home.
-You no longer have excuses because social networks are flooded with options and you can do the routine that you like best and that suits your needs.
+You no longer have excuses because social networks are flooded with options and you can do the routine that you like the most and that fits your needs.

 If you follow these steps, little by little your health will begin to improve and your immune system will be prepared to confront the 4 horsemen of the immune apocalypse.

-The best thing is that you will feel full of energy, happy and wanting to conquer the world.
+The best thing is that you will feel full of energy, happy and eager to conquer the world.

 Remember that you have the power to change!